Flu Vaccination – Book your flu jab now!

 When you arrive at the practice:

-- Arrive for your appointment no more than 10 minutes early and wait outside of the practice..
+- Arrive for your appointment no more than 10 minutes early and report to the reception desk.

 - Before entering University Medical Practice you will need to be wearing a face covering.

 - A marshal will take your details and direct you to the Reception waiting area.
 Once the clinician is ready, a marshal will direct you to the socially distanced waiting room to have your vaccination.
 Your movement will be clearly indicated by the Marshal.